ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-07-31-visiting-switzerland.md

 ![Pfäffikersee in Switzerland](/assets/images/IMG_8628.jpg)

-There are several public and freely accessible swimming areas that invited for a refreshing swim in the morning.
+There were several public and freely accessible swimming areas inviting for a refreshing swim in the morning.

 ## Exploring the Swiss lakes